Boost your broadband access by combining xDSL/HFC & 4G/5G

 Tessares’ ATSSS solution leverages the experience gained by Tessares in deploying Multipath TCP proxies that support Hybrid Access Networks in different networks that use them to combine xDSL and LTE.
 Our 5G ATSSS solution is a software package that can be added in virtualised 5G cores.

 UE stands for User Equipment.
-4G/LTE & 5G access are considered to be 3GPP access contrary to Wi-Fi networks that are seen as non-3GPP access.
+5G access is considered to be 3GPP access contrary to Wi-Fi networks that are seen as non-3GPP access.

 The first implementation of 5G ATSSS technology in a 5G commercial network was made public on 28 August 2019.
 KT, formerly Korea Telecom, & Tessares successfully tested a 5G ATSSS service which reduced the initial session setup time to less than half v previous approaches, to achieve 5G ultra-low latency in a multi-radio context (5G & Wi-Fi).
 Full PR is available here.